unspecifier/quizzler/src/markdown/nha-modules.md

 After running a report, a billing and coding specialist discovers several claims are being denied for coding errors.
 To prevent future errors, which of the following actions should the specialist take?

-© Educate the third-party payer on researching codir
+- ❌ Educate the third-party payer on researching codir

-INCORRECT < MyAnswer

 g issues.

 ‘The third-party payer creates the rules that specialists abide by.
 The specialist should retrain staff, not the third-party payer, about the rules.

-© implement ex
+- ❌ implement ex

-INCORRECT

 nal audit pi

 ‘The specialist should implement internal, not external, audit processes to prevent future errors.

-© Retrain staff on proper documentation and c
+- ✅ Retrain staff on proper documentation and c
-CORRECT

 nes.